NixOS/rfcs/README.md

 touched by the RFC.
 The author cannot be part of the Shepherd Team.
 In addition, at most half of the Shepherd Team can be part of the RFC Steering Committee.

-The resposibility of the team is to guide the discussion as long as it is constructive, new points are brought up and the RFC is iterated on and from time to time summarise the current state of discussion.
+The responsibility of the team is to guide the discussion as long as it is constructive, new points are brought up and the RFC is iterated on and from time to time summarise the current state of discussion.
 If this is the case no longer, then the Shepherd Team shall step in with a motion for FCP.